Home | The Financial Page

 "Concerned" simply means keeping track, more or less, of what's going on and then taking any actions or making any preparations that may be warranted.

-"Worried" implies that I am stressed and possibly scared over how it may effect me personally.
+"Worried" implies that I am stressed and possibly scared over how it may affect me personally.

 No one--and I mean NO ONE can fully predict what effects events in the Middle East may ultimately have on us here in the U.S. I am no different.
 I honestly have no idea exactly how all of this will eventually play out and to be honest, it doesn't really affect my plans.
 I'm referring here, of course, to my financial plans.
 After all, my intent here is to address financial issues.
 Will oil and gasoline prices rise?
 In my opinion, YES, that's a given.
 When, how much and for how long they will rise, nobody knows.
 Besides which, regardless of what politicians might say, the Earth's oil will eventually run out.
 So, if events in the Middle East don't interrupt oil supplies, eventually oil supplies will be interrupted nonetheless.
 I believe this is a lot closer to happening than most people think.
 It won't be suddenly and all at once though.
 As oil reserves are depleted, countries will compete for the remaining resources first financially...then eventually, I truly believe, with military action.
 Sometime down the road, it may be soon or it may be decades, gasoline might go to $6, $12 and I wouldn't be surprised to even see $20 per gallon or more!
 But as I said, no one really knows.